Skip to content

 From the Archives: The Story of the Rag Tag Rangers

-This article may contain an afffiliate text link.
+This article may contain an afffiliate ad banner and/or text link.
 If one clicks/taps on this link and then makes a purchase, I sometimes receive a small commission.
 Please patronize our advertisers.

 Back in the winter of 1994-1995 a number of individuals thought that it would be a neat idea to hike the Appalachian Trail by way of a tag team relay hike.
 They were with